 Oddly enough this makes me think of the show Brew Masters, in which Sam Calgione, president of Dog Fish Head brewery, tells us that they will add more of an ingredient during the cooking process so it has a more intense flavor.
 If they want more of that fruit or ingredient to show off its aroma, it’s saved for later in the process.

 So similarly, if you want less of the potent aroma of shrimp paste in your soup, add more to the broth instead of adding it to your bowl as you eat–this is the proportion we skew towards in this recipe.
 For this recipe we’ll use the paste from Lee Kum Kee since it has a balanced level of saltiness we can work with.

 My mom stumbled upon this trick when dining at a friend’s house.
-We associated ketchup with french fries so it’s a little unexpected but it’s a pretty neat idea for convenience.
+We associate ketchup with french fries so it’s a little unexpected and weird at first, but it’s a pretty neat idea for convenience.
 This soup already has tomatoes in it.

 And the ketchup also adds salt, sugar, vinegar, and color to this soup.
 This mostly saves you the trouble of buying a whole bottle of vinegar you may not use, or buying a can of tomato paste you’d only use a tablespoon of and end up wasting the rest.

 But yeah if you’re weird about it, we do get acid into the soup when you squeeze a lime into your bowl just before eating, and you can just use tomato paste and even annatto seeds for coloring like we did in the bún bò Huế recipe.

 Is a food actually Vietnamese if it isn’t accompanied by a truckload of veggies?

 Kinh gioi or Vietnamese Balm is the most important herb in this soup.
 Second up is your typical mint.
 Tia to aka. perilla aka shiso, also goes well with this but is optional if you don’t have it available.